Costa Rica Digital Nomad Visa Guide (2024)

 San José is an excellent place to be because it’s centrally located to everything.
 You can explore the entire country from it with day or weekend trips.
 It also has an international airport, which means it’s the best place to be if you’re looking to spend a lot of time outside of Costa Rica.

-As one of the only two cities that have Uber (as well as an affordable and well-developed public transportation system), San José is an excellent pick for young digital nomads that crave both adventure and comfort.
-It’s also worth mentioning that San Jose has a very well-developed nightlife scene.
+As one of the only 2 cities that have Uber (as well as an affordable and well-developed public transportation system), San José is an excellent pick for young digital nomads who crave both adventure and comfort.

 With a variety of housing options, you’ll have no trouble finding an apartment no matter your budget.
 The best neighborhoods for foreigners are: